spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 ## preamble

+Apologies up front about this post if it comes across as entitled or ranty.

-Let's not try to get too cynical here but let's just get it out there to start with.
-Technical recruitment is fucked!
+I'm going to try my hardest to not get too cynical here, so, first up let's get this out there to start with.
+I think technical recruitment is fucked!

 Let's call it job hunting/finding talent fatigue, as we as developers have fatigues in other areas, but this isn't one of our own making.

-Starting out your job hunt getting your CV out there will generate a lot of calls where the most irrelevant keyword on your CV will generate unwanted calls from what appear to be desperate recruiters.
+Starting out your job hunt getting your CV out there will generate a lot of calls where the most irrelevant keyword on your CV will generate unwanted calls from what at times appear to be desperate recruiters.

-> Urgent position to fill immediate start £900 a day
+> Urgent position to fill: Team Lead, 6+ year experience - immediate
+> start £900 a day

 Ok, that's a bit harsh! it's the truth, Ruth!

-Getting a good candidate a lot of the time revolves around word of mouth.

 Being a developer you begin to notice patterns with each call you get, the same questions get asked over and over.
-Also as a developer you want to keep things [DRY] to save yourself and the recruiter a bit of time.
+Also as a developer you want to keep things [DRY] to save yourself (and the recruiter) a bit of time.

 Beginning a job hunt is quite daunting searching Google